Common law: Decline of Latin maxims

+Statutes and written constitutions are generally understood to supersede common law.
+They may codify existing common law, create new causes of action that did not exist in the common law, (Note: Hadley v Baxendale (1854) 9 Exch 341 (defining a new rule of contract law with no basis in statute); MacPherson v.
+Buick Motor Co., 217 N.Y.
+382, 111 N.E.
+1050 (N.Y.
+1916) (adjudicating the tort of negligence that existed in no statute, and expanding the law to cover parties that had never been addressed by statute)) or legislatively overrule the common law.
+Common law still has practical applications in some areas of law.
+Examples are contract law and the law of torts.
+There is a controversial legal maxim in American law that "Statutes in derogation of the common law ought to be narrowly construed".
+Henry Campbell Black once wrote that the canon "no longer has any foundation in reason".
+It is generally associated with the Lochner era.
+As the United States Supreme Court explained in United States v Texas, 507 U.S. 529 (1993):

 Just as longstanding is the principle that "[s]tatutes which invade the common law ... are to be read with a presumption favoring the retention of long-established and familiar principles, except when a statutory purpose to the contrary is evident.
 Isbrandtsen Co. v.
 Johnson, 343 U.S. 779, 783 (1952); Astoria Federal Savings & Loan Assn. v.
 Solimino, 501 U.S. 104, 108 (1991).
 In such cases, Congress does not write upon a clean slate.
 Astoria, 501 U.S. at 108.
 In order to abrogate a common-law principle, the statute must "speak directly" to the question addressed by the common law.
 Mobil Oil Corp. v.
 Higginbotham, 436 U. S. 618, 625 (1978); Milwaukee v.
 Illinois, 451 U. S. 304, 315 (1981).

 As another example, the Supreme Court of the United States in 1877, held that a Michigan statute that established rules for solemnization of marriages did not abolish pre-existing common-law marriage, because the statute did not affirmatively require statutory solemnization and was silent as to preexisting common law.